FAQS

 What benefits do organisations gain by signing the Charter?

-How does it differ from B Corp certification?
+How does it differ from B Corp verification?

-The Anti-Greenwash Charter focuses on promoting transparent and trustworthy communications, while B Corp certification evaluates overall social and environmental performance.
-Both can be pursued for comprehensive commitment to sustainability.
+The Anti-Greenwash Charter focuses on transparent and trustworthy sustainability communications, while B Corp verification assesses a company’s overall social and environmental performance.
+Both can complement each other for a holistic commitment to sustainability.

 Who can sign the Charter?

-The Charter is open to all organisations, regardless of size or industry, committed to honest and transparent communications.
-However, it is important to note that the initial assessment carried out is designed to disqualify any organisations that are bad actors with a pattern of behaviour relating to misinformation.
-This includes checks of cases with relevant bodies.
+The Charter is open to all organisations committed to honest and transparent sustainability communications.
+However, an initial assessment is conducted to disqualify any organisations with a history of misinformation or misleading environmental claims.

 What is a Green Claims Policy?